marcodpt/awesome-libertarianism/README.md

 This book is a complete analisys of socialism, where mises presents his famous argument about the impossibility of economic calculation under socialism.
-It contains a lot of historical information, some etical considerations, and an amazing defense of privaty property and capitalism.
+It contains a lot of historical information, some ethical considerations, and an amazing defense of private property and capitalism.

 ### [The Ethics of Liberty](https://mises.org/library/ethics-liberty)
 [Murray Rothbard](https://en.wikipedia.org/wiki/Murray_Rothbard) 1982